 After 46 years in the old building, the new Hollis Academy opened in 2002.
 The new Hollis Academy accommodates 1,000 students.
 There are 43 regular classrooms for kindergarten through fifth grade.
 The entire school is housed under one roof and includes a music room, an art room, science lab, and multi-purpose room.
 The cafeteria seats 370 for meals and 510 for assemblies.
 A new media center includes all of the latest technology.
 It has an office/workroom, a media production lab, a conference room that can be divided into two small conference rooms, an audio visual storage room, a faculty workroom, and a computer lab.

 Hollis returned to a traditional school calendar in the 2008-2009 school year.
-In 2011, Hollis opened up a wing for The Washington Center where they have 10+ classrooms.
+In 2011, Hollis opened up a wing for The Washington Center where the had 10+ classrooms.
+The Washington Center moved their classes back to their main center at the end of the 2017-2018 school year.